History Command and Staff College, Quetta

 DEOLALI PERIOD (1905 - 1907)

-On 21 March, the same year, an Indian Army Order provided for temporary establishment of the Staff College at Deolali, near Bombay, pending completion of the building at Quetta.
-It was named the "Indian Staff College".
+On 21 March 1905, an Indian Army Order provided for temporary establishment of the Staff College at Deolali, near Bombay, pending completion of the building at Quetta.
+It was named as "Indian Staff College".
 Initially, the College had a staff of one Colonel and five Lieutenant Colonels under Brigadier General A.W.L.
 Bayly for the first course of 24 officers which commenced on 1 July 1905.
-The College was to open in the building of Musketeer School at Deolali, which was eventually converted to provide three lecture halls, a library, College offices, a map department, a reproduction office and a photographic dark room through considerable alterations.
-No accommodation; however, could be arranged for the Commandant and the Professors.
-They had to hire civilian bungalows in the neighbourhood.
+The College was to open in the building of Musketeer School at Deolali, which was eventually converted to provide three lecture halls, a library, offices, a map department, a reproduction office and a photographic dark room through considerable alterations.
+No accommodation; however, could be arranged for the Commandant and the professors.
+They had to hire civilian bungalows in the neighborhood.
 Such was the state of infrastructure for first two years of the College.

 In 1905, the Staff Course was of two years duration divided into two divisions, the Junior and Senior Divisions; though of course, it was not until 1906 that the second division came into being.
-The War Office had laid that the syllabus for the Course should be similar to that of Camberley.
-In the curriculum, the subjects included Military History and Strategy, Geography, Tactics, Military Engineering, Staff Duties, Administration, Economics and Law.
-The curriculum allowed time for polo, shooting and fishing, and there is no record of students burning the midnight oil for anything other than their own pleasure!
+The War Office had laid that the syllabus for the course should be similar to that of Camberley.
+The subjects included in the curriculum were Military History and Strategy, Geography, Tactics, Military Engineering, Staff Duties, Administration, Economics and Law.
+The curriculum allowed time for polo, shooting and fishing and there is no record of students burning the midnight oil for anything other than their own pleasure!
 Conclusion of the first year at College saw various modifications made to the curriculum in the light of experience gained to suit the Indian environment.

 EVOLUTION OF COMMAND AND STAFF COLLEGE (1907 - 1955)